izikeros/blog/content/posts/notes/the_benefits_of-packaging-an-ml-model-as-a-python-pex-file.md

 PEX files can be used as a command-line tool, making it easy to integrate with other tools and workflows.
 This allows users to easily automate and schedule the execution of the model, and also makes it easy to integrate the model into existing systems and pipelines.
 Additionally, PEX files can be run on a variety of platforms, including Windows, Linux, and Mac, making it easy to deploy the model across a wide range of systems.

-In conclusion, packaging an ML model as a Python PEX file offers several benefits, including portability, security, reproducibility, speed, and flexibility.
+Packaging an ML model as a Python PEX file offers several benefits, including portability, security, reproducibility, speed, and flexibility.
 By distributing models in this format, organizations can ensure that their models will work as intended, regardless of the underlying system, and that sensitive information is protected.
 Additionally, PEX files make it easy to reproduce the same environment and results, and also allow for easy integration with other tools and workflows.